We’re still at the beginning of the COVID-19 crisis, absent some unexpected vaccine coming available in the next few months.

 3 – Community will be every great brand’s key differentiator

 If we’ve learned anything in the last month, it’s how important community is to all of us.
-It is amongst the most foundational human needs and we are all going to great needs to satisfy it despite being forced into various levels of isolation.
+It is amongst the most foundational human needs and we are all going to great lengths to satisfy it despite being forced into various levels of isolation.
 That essentialism is why community will become so important to brands.
 The truth is, it probably already should have been.
 But many brands haven’t focused on it the way they need to.

 It’s a longer process to build community than to create a one-time transactional relationship, but it’s infinitely more valuable.
 Many brands are suffering from utter consumer indifference as their revenues crater.
 Other brands are seeing their communities step up to save them.
 Because they’ve built community through deliberate ongoing efforts.
 Because they’ve proven their values and their value to their audiences.
 Because they played the long game.

 Community is going to be reinforced across society and marketing is going to reflect that.
 There is no longer any reason for a brand to sideline community-building.
 From marketing, to sales, to research, to sustainability, community will become THE lever for smart brands.

 And those that fail to rise to the challenge?
 Well, as we predicted a few months ago, we’re entering the brand extinction era.
 Only the smart will survive.

 But this is now.
 So, let’s focus on now.

 How many brands wish they had a committed group of fans to pre-buy future products and services, or spread their messages on social media (without being paid) right now?